 The ceramic material is non-reactive, so you won’t get any metallic off-tastes no matter what you’re cutting.
 The ceramic is also bacteria resistant and won’t corrode.
 This knife comes... with a white protective blade sheath, so you can store the knife in a drawer without worrying about breakage or edge damage, or you can toss it into a picnic basket for travel.Continue to 5 of 6 below.

 This all-black santoku knife has the classic santoku shape, but it doesn’t have the granton edge that is common (but not required) on this type of knife.
 The blade is made from a proprietary zirconia ceramic that is made only in Japan and is slightly shorter, at 5 1/2 inches, than average santoku knives.
 Some cooks might prefer the slightly shorter blade, while it’s not so much shorter than the typical 6- to 7-inch blades that it would hinder cooks who have used longer blades.

 This knife should... be hand-washed.
 When the blade gets dull, the knife can be returned to the manufacturer’s facility in California for sharpening.
 There is no fee for the sharpening service, but the customer must pay for shipping and handling.
 The company also recommends its own electric sharpener which is designed for ceramic blades.

 06 of 06

 Ceramic paring knives are great for delicate tasks, like peeling tomatoes or making super-thin slices of vegetables for garnishes, along with all of the typical paring tasks.
-This set is a bargain, with both a 2 1/4 inch knife and a 3 1/4 inch knife at a low price.
+This piece is a bargain and comes with a handy sheath making it a good cooking knife for traveling.